 At D'Youville College, all faculty or student research involving human subjects – whether funded or unfunded – must be reviewed and approved by the college's Institutional Review Board before being carried out.

 The Institutional Review Board (IRB) committee uses federal guidelines to protect the safety, rights, and welfare of research subjects.

 - Read the entire D'Youville College IRB Manual (PDF).

 - Complete the mandatory online National Institutes of Health (NIH) tutorial, which takes about four hours.
 When you're done, make sure to print out copies of the online certificate of completion.
 Please note, the certification is valid for three years from the date of completion.
 If your research is not completed within that time, you will need to complete the tutorial again.

 - After you've reviewed the IRB Manual, you should understand which type of research you're proposing: exempt, expedited or standard.
 You'll need to submit the following completed forms and documentation to the IRB committee (Graduate Studies Office, KAB, room 442) as a packet OR scan and email the packet to Erin Bellavia at email@example.com:

 - NIH certificate of completion

 IRB applications may be submitted at any time.
 Allow at least two months for the IRB Review process.

-Standard applications must be received by the first Friday of the month to be considered at that month's meeting.
+Standard applications must be received by the second Friday of the month to be considered at that month's meeting.